-- A. Operational Functions/Procedures That May Be Activated

 - Code Red Lockdown

 - Code Yellow Secured Campus

 - Independent Evacuation

 - Reverse Evacuation

 - Staff and Student Accounting

 - Family Reunification

 - Sierra Nevada Academy Charter School (SNACS) Communication Plan

 - Medical Emergency Response and Triage

 - Psychological Healing

 - Recovery

-- B. Activating the EOP

 The person who discovers the intruder/suspicious person needs to remove staff and students from the area.
 If the person is outside the building, steps should be taken to prevent them from entering the building.
 Place the school into a Code Red - Lockdown or Code Yellow - Secured Campus.